 After the sell-by date, the chicken will eventually start to decline in taste and texture, but it can still be safe to eat (provided it’s been stored properly in the fridge).

+Chicken is generally good for up to 2 days past the sell-by date.
 The USDA recommends that fresh chicken should be cooked or frozen within 1 to 2 days of purchase.

 If you purchased it before the sell-by date, it should last for up to two days past that date, possibly more if it has been properly stored.
 However, you should always check for signs of spoilage before consuming.